Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 Common Mistakes

 Pre-signing the letter at home.
-Already covered above, but it is the most common mistake.
 The notary cannot witness a signature retroactively.
-The letter must be signed at the desk.
+The letter must be signed live during the in-person office or mobile appointment.

 Wrong relationship word.
 "Aunt" is not "mother."
 "Cousin" is not "sibling."
 "Common-law partner" is a specific legal status and is not the same as "girlfriend" or "boyfriend."
 The letter must use the actual, accurate relationship word, and the supporting documents must back it up.
 If the relationship is itself something IRCC will scrutinise — common-law cohabitation, recent marriage, sponsorship-adjacent — see our common-law statutory declaration guide and our spousal sponsorship relationship proof primer for the supporting documentation patterns.

 Vague dates.
 "Sometime in the summer" is not a date range.
-"From on or about June 1, 2026 to on or about August 30, 2026" is.
-If flights are not yet booked, use approximate language honestly — the visa officer expects honest approximation, not invented certainty.
+If flights are not booked, use an honest approximate range rather than invented certainty.

 Asking the notary to draft the letter.
 Politely declined every time.
 The drafting and the witnessing are two different professional acts.
 If the host wants help drafting, the right professional is an immigration representative.